 |Nazarian Center (NC) 246|

-BackgroundTeresa Coffman is Professor of Music at Rhode Island College where she oversees the choral program and conducts the Concert Chorus, Chamber Singers, and Women's Chorus and teaches studio voice lessons.
-Under her direction, the RIC Choirs completed successful concert tours of Ireland (2002), Great Britain (2004), Italy (2006), and Vienna, Slovakia, and Prague (2008), and a 2010 concert tour of Portugal and Spain is planned.
-She has also taught at Peru State College in Nebraska, the University of South Dakota, and at the University of Houston, where she received her Doctor of Musical Arts in Conducting.
-Professional memberships include the American Choral Directors Association, Chorus America, National Association of Teachers of Singing, National Collegiate Choral Organization, Conductor's Guild, and the College Music Society.
+BackgroundTeresa Coffman is Professor of Music at Rhode Island College where she oversees the choral program and conducts the Concert Chorus, Chamber Singers, and Women's Chorus and teaches conducting, studio voice and graduate conducting lessons.
+Under her direction, the RIC Choirs completed successful concert tours of Ireland (2002 and 2012), Great Britain (2004), Italy (2006), and Vienna, Slovakia, and Prague (2008), Portugal and Spain (2010), and Germany and the Czech Republic (2014).
+Another possible concert tour to Italy is planned for 2016.
+She also taught at Peru State College in Nebraska, the University of South Dakota, and at the University of Houston, where she received her Doctor of Musical Arts in Conducting.
+Professional memberships include the American Choral Directors Association, Chorus America, International Federation for Choral Music, National Association of Teachers of Singing, National Collegiate Choral Organization, Conductor's Guild, College Music Society, and Pi Kappa Lambda Honorary Music Fraternity.
 She is a lifetime member of Sigma Alpha Iota and is currently a member of the executive board and past President of the Rhode Island chapter of ACDA.
-Her conducting teachers include Maynard Klein and Charles Hausmann, and she was selected to work with Rodney Eichenberger in week-long masterclasses with the Haystack Institute in Oregon during August of 2005 and in Virginia in July of 2006, 2007, and 2008.
-In June of 2009 she was a participant in the Westminster Conducting Symposium.
-From 2003 through 2005 she was the Choral Director and Choral Department Chair of the Houston-based American Festival for the Arts Summer Music Conservatory for gifted high school musicians.
+Her conducting teachers include Maynard Klein and Charles Hausmann, and she was selected to work with Rodney Eichenberger in week-long masterclasses with the Haystack Institute in Oregon and at the Choral Conductors Workshop in Virginia.
+She has also been a participant in the Westminster Conducting Symposium.
+She is the past Choral Director and Choral Department Chair of the Houston-based American Festival for the Arts Summer Music Conservatory for gifted high school musicians.
 An active choral clinician and champion of contemporary choral music, she has conducted choirs throughout the south, Midwest, and New England regions.
-Carlisle Floyd, Michael Remson, Jean Berger, Barbara Kolb, Paul Nelson, Michael Kregler, Libby Larsen, Alice Parker, and Eleanor Daley are among the composers with whom she has worked in the interpretation and preparation of their choral works with her ensembles.
+Carlisle Floyd, Michael Remson, Jean Berger, Barbara Kolb, Paul Nelson, Michael Kregler, James Bohn, Joshua Jacobson, Libby Larsen, Alice Parker, Anthony Leach, Honey Meconi, and Eleanor Daley are among the musicians with whom she has worked in the interpretation and preparation of their choral works with her ensembles.
 She is the recipient of the RIC Faculty of Arts and Sciences Paul Maixner Distinguished Teaching Award and the RIC Alumni Faculty Award.
-She is also the Artistic Director of the Providence Gay Men's Chorus.

 For the Music Ensembles page visit http://www.ric.edu/mtd/musicProgram_ensemble.php.